 Dr. Offner brings two decades of experience in mental health, K-12 and higher education to her current work with individuals, families and institutions.
-During the 2017-2018 academic year, she serves as staff psychologist at Boston College Counseling Services, and psychological consultant to Beacon Academy, a tuition-free, 14-month program between eighth and ninth grade that prepares inner city students for entry into independent day and boarding high schools.
+During the 2017-2018 academic year, she serves as staff psychologist at Boston College Counseling Services, and psychological consultant to Beacon Academy, a 14-month program between eighth and ninth grade that prepares inner city students for entry into independent day and boarding high schools.

 From 2003-2017, Dr. Offner served as a consultant and administrator at The Commonwealth School, an independent college preparatory school in Boston.